break08/Password-CrazyGenerator/README.md

 ### Crazy mode

-The emojis can't show their colours in the results section (output off random password generated)
+The emojis can't show their colours in the results section (output of random password generated)

 **But if you copy and paste it in Microsoft Word, Web Browser, or password section of your account, it will show it colours**